zietzm/deep-review/sections/04_study.md

 complexes but may be less effective since on average protein complexes have fewer sequence homologs.

+### Protein-protein interactions or Protein binding (not C, but P and DNA/RNA)

+Protein-protein interactions (PPIs) are highly specific and non-accidental physical contacts between proteins which occur for purposes other than generic protein production or degradation [@doi:10.1371/journal.pcbi.1000807].
+Such interactions (*Form the basis of much of what goes on in cells, citation.*)
+Abundant data have been generated in-part thanks to advances in high-throughput screening methods like yeast two-hybrid and affinity-purification with mass spectrometry.
+However, Because many PPIs are transient or dependent on biological context, high-throughput methods can fail to capture (*certain*) interactions.
+Additionally, high-throughput screens for PPIs can (*have false positives, [citation]*).

+(*Something referencing PPI extraction from the literature with NLP eg. doi.org/10.1016/j.ijmedinf.2009.04.010 This can also help because we can use low-throughput experimental results and still generate large datasets. [ actually probably this is extraneous information. think really hard before putting this in.]*)

+(*Computational methods show promise for predicting PPIs. [some kind of introduction to using computational prediction here, specifically deep learning]*)

+As discussed above, (*many*) protein structures are not yet known.
+Therefore, the ability to predict PPI and protein binding based on protein sequence is extremely useful.

+In the context of protein interaction prediction-- as in other domains-- deep learning shows promise for exceeding current predictive performance in PPI and protein binding.

+Sun et al. [@doi:10.1186/s12859-017-1700-2] used sequence-based data in a stacked autoencoder to predict PPI in humans with high accuracy.
+Unlike several previous studies, they used an external test set and achieved superior performance to previous methods.
+Additionally, (*they found high performance, [rephrase]*) when applying their model to protein sequence data from three model organism species. (*This is an opportunity for more research*)

+([@doi:10.1093/bioinformatics/btq483] *Reference the problem with lacking negative data in the datasets.
+Too much is positive, it overinflates the estimates.
+Also this paper gives a method to generate more negative data.
+  Could potentially also tangent into generating negative data.*)

 ### Morphological phenotypes

 A field poised for dramatic revolution by deep learning is bioimage analysis.